Dates: January 21, 2022 (7 pm – 9 pm)

-*CLICK HERE for the online livestream link – we are live now
+*Online livestream link – We are live now

 Trauma and various types of stress take an emotional toll on mind, body, and spirit.
 The key pillar of trauma-informed care is the development of “safety and connection” for all people based on strategies that incorporate science and in the case of Hawaiʻi, the inclusion of culture.

 Trauma affects everyone.
 As Christians, we need to find healing in understanding our own trauma as well as to become healers by understanding the effects of trauma on others.